 Communication methods must be consistent with the individual's communication ability such that maximal ability to communicate is achieved.
-Please see "Communication with Individuals and Designated Persons" for additional information about communication.

 Inspection Procedures: Licensing staff will identify patterns of program specialists' performance though the measurement of the applicable regulations in this chapter.
 Failure to adequately perform assigned duties may result in a violation of this regulation.